 Overall I’m very happy with the UD, but a few things to note:

 - The top of the UD can become very warm, bordering on hot.
 This varies by both design and thickness of the wood.

 - The silicone/glass that connects directly to the chamber will become extremely hot.
 When you remove it make sure not to touch that end.
 I have burned myself multiple times by grabbing the hot glass end of my 14mm adapter shortly after removing it.

 - Due to its long warmup time it is most convenient to leave the UD on 24/7, this will shorten the lifespan of your UD.
 I have yet to see any side effects of this after months of use.

-The UD has a large (almost cult-like) following on the FC Forums.
+The UD has a large following on the FC Forums.
 There is a strong manufacturer presence there as well providing hints, tips, and support for folks with questions or concerns.
-All things considered, the UD is a high quality hand-built vaporizer with a strong following and high level of communication, and support from the manufacturer.
-If you can remember to avoid the hot ends of the stems and handle the UD closer to the base, you should have no problems.
+All things considered, the UD is a high quality hand-built vaporizer with a high level of support from the manufacturer.
+If you can remember to avoid the hot ends of the stems you should have no problems.

 If you’re looking to purchase an Underdog you can do so at Underdog Aromatherapy.
 You can use the coupon code VRBGoodies at checkout for free priority shipping on vaporizer orders and a few special goodies thrown in!